aurel84/AddSearchDomain/README.md

 ### HOW TO SETUP ###
 1.)
 Open the script, replace the following entries for searchDomain Array (on line 13):
-- your.domain.1
+- your.domain.1 <- replace this with your own search domain
-- your.domain.2
-- your.domain.2
+- your.domain.2 <- replace this with your own search domain, or delete it
+- your.domain.2 <- replace this with your own search domain, or delete it

+NOTE: You can have more domains (or less) domains in the array.
+The three listed are just an example.

 2.)
 TEST the script on a local computer, with your own search domains added.